-Vadose zone monitoring.
+5 Vadose zone monitoring.

 (a) Sampling.
 The operator shall monitor the vadose zone beneath the treatment zone in each landfarm cell to ensure that contaminants do not migrate to the underlying native soil or to ground water.
-The vadose zone samples shall be taken from soils up to ten feet below the cell's original surface as specified in the operations plan.
+The vadose zone samples shall be taken from soils between three and fourup to ten feet below the cell's original surface as specified in the operations plan.

 (b) Semi-annual monitoring program.
-The operator shall collect and analyze a minimum of four representative, independent samples from the vadose zone at least semiannually using the methods specified in Paragraph 5 of Subsection G of 19.15.2.53 NMAC, for BTEX and chlorides.
+The operator shall collect and analyze a minimum of four representative, independent samples from the vadose zone at least semi-annually using the methods specified in Paragraph 5 of Subsection G of 19.15.2.53 NMAC below, for TPH, BTEX and chlorides.